Calling All Students in Thailand to Become the Climate Box Champion

 The Contest is open to schoolchildren (either national or international), from educational institutions in Thailand, aged 8–17

-Projects may be developed and implemented by a group of schoolchildren of maximum 5 students.
+Projects may be developed and implemented by a group of schoolchildren of minimum 1 and maximum 5 students.
 However, if selected for the final stage, only one student must represent and present the project during the in-person presentation.

 Teachers and supervisors are expected to guide and support the student(s) in the elaboration of the projects.